goupilapps/twilio-call-dialed-number/README.md

 That's it, it should work.

+## Use the hosted TwiML script.
 If you do not wish to to host this script on your own account, you can use my hosted script.
-However I do not garantee its availability and the stability.
+However I do not garantee its availability and its stability.
 ```
 https://twilio-1380.appspot.com/forward?callerid=CALLER-ID
 ```